• Skip to main content

 Many auditions specify a particular accent for the role.
 If you can’t do the accent well, don’t audition.
 Also, you won’t be scoring any points if you upload an accent that is different than the one requested.

-Auditions calling for one gender should not be submitted by any one of a different gender.
+Auditions calling for one gender should not be submitted by a person of a different gender.

 Most right holders provide an audition script; it’s a requirement on ACX.
 Some rights holders will upload the whole book.
 You are not expected to read the entire book for the audition.
 However, you should at least search it for any material you would find objectionable.